ADHD goal systems: why standard frameworks fail and what works instead

 Can ADHD hyperfocus be used productively for goal achievement?

 Hyperfocus becomes a goal-completion tool when paired with pre-set targets and exit triggers.
 A practical channeling session looks like this: before starting work, place a goal-task card at your workspace, set a 90-minute timer across the room, and keep an overflow list for tangents.
-Research by Gawrilow and Gollwitzer (2008) showed that structured if-then plans helped ADHD children match the inhibitory control of non-ADHD peers [8], and adults can apply the same format: if hyperfocus starts, then check your goal card and set a timer.
+Gawrilow and Gollwitzer (2008) showed that structured if-then plans helped children with ADHD match the inhibitory control of non-ADHD peers [7], and adults can apply the same format: if hyperfocus starts, then check your goal card and set a timer.

 What does a full week using the Signal Lock Method actually look like?